atharva-p/guides/dataStructuesAlgorithms.md

 }
 ```

 If the function is being accessed without creating an object of a class, it needs to be declared `static`.
+A function being called from a `static` function should also be declared `static`.

 Declare a function with `public static void name(){}` if static. `public` is optional because the default is `public`.